0100-0100/NexosSoftware/README.md

     EMAIL_PORT='2525'
     EMAIL_USE_TLS=True
 ```
+## 2

-> clone the repository and execute the provided script ./docker.sh
+Clone the repository and execute the provided script ./docker.sh
-> You can also execute all the docker commands manually.
+You can also execute all the following docker commands manually:
 ``` bash
     docker stop $(docker ps -a -q) 2>>/dev/null;
     docker rm $(docker ps -a -q) 2>>/dev/null;
     docker compose pull && docker compose build && docker compose up
 ```
-Take into account that running these commands you will stop and removem all the currently active docker containers.
+Take into account that by running these commands you will stop and removem all the currently active docker containers.

-The compose.yaml file includes configurations for initializing the PostgreSQL database to bootstrap it in order to be ready for Django,
+The compose.yaml file includes configurations for initializing the PostgreSQL Database Server in order to be ready for Django,
-Here's you can see the init.sql file used for the postgres container:
+Here you can see the init.sql file used for the postgres container:
 ``` sql
 CREATE DATABASE django_backend_db;
 CREATE USER django_backend_user WITH ENCRYPTED PASSWORD '123';